brianglass/anastasis/files/02feb.md

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">The Selection for the Polyeleos </span><span style="font-size:14.0pt;
-mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">\[<span style="color:red">Psalm 44</span>\]<span style="color:red">
+mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">\[<span style="color:red">Psalm 44</span>\] A good word.
-</span>A good word.
 Alleluia.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">My heart has uttered a good word.
 I tell my works to the king.
 My tongue is the pen of a swiftly writing scribe.
 You are fair in beauty beyond the sons of men.
 Grace has been poured out on your lips.
 Therefore God has blessed you for ever.
 Gird your sword on your thigh, O mighty one.
-In your beauty and<span style="mso-spacerun: yes">  </span>loveliness.
+In your beauty and  loveliness.
 And draw your sword, go forward and reign.
 For the sake of truth and meekness and justice.
 Your arrows have been sharpened, O mighty one.
 Peoples will fall beneath you.
 In the heart of the king’s enemies.
 Your throne, O God, is to age on age.
 A staff of uprightness is the staff of your kingdom.
 You have loved justice and hated iniquity.
 Therefore God, your God, has anointed you with oil of gladness beyond your fellows.
 Myrrh and sweet oil and cassia from your garments.
 From ivory palaces, from which they have gladdened you.
 Daughters of kings in your honour.
 The queen stood at your right hand.
-Robed in a garment of gold, in many colours.
+Robed in a garment of gold, in many colours. </span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:
-</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:
 &quot;Book Antiqua&quot;">Listen, O daughter, and see, and incline your ear, and forget your people and your father’s house.
 And the king will desire your beauty.
 Because he is your Lord, and you will worship him.
 The wealthy of the people will entreat your face.
 All the glory of the king’s daughter is within.
 Robed in garments fringed with gold, in many colours.
 The Lord is in his holy temple.
 The Lord, his throne is in heaven.
 Holiness and majesty in your hallowing.
 Your paths, O God, have been seen.
 The paths of my God, the King who is in the holy place.
 Holy your temple, wonderful in righteousness.
 Holiness becomes your house, O Lord, for length of days.
 I will remember your name in every generation and generation.
 Thus I will sing to your name to the ages, that it is good in the sight of your holy ones.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;font-style:normal;mso-bidi-font-style:italic">After the Polyeleos.
 Kathisma.
 Tone 4.
 Joseph was amazed.</span>

 The Ancient of Days becomes an infant for my sake.
 God, who is most pure, shares in purifications that he may confirm my flesh, which he took from a Virgin.
 And Symeon, initiated into the mystery, acknowledged him as God who had appeared in flesh and greeted him as Life.
 As an old man with joy he cried, ‘Release me, for I have seen you, the Life of all.’